pannous/xipher/README.md

 This project contains a very simple Algorithm to mitigate the above limitations,.

 In the age of the slow Internet connections, exchanging big keys with your trustees was impractical, unless you provided your friends with the key on physical devices.
-These days you can just create a key which is a couple of megabytes in size and give it to your communication partners, preferably/necessarily using a secure channel**/medium like a CD.
+These days you can just create a key which is a couple of megabytes in size and give it to your communication partners, preferably/necessarily using a secure channel/medium like a CD**.